VP Harris to visit DMZ after North Korean missile tests

 North Korea fired two short-range ballistic missiles on Wednesday, while Harris was in Japan, and had fired one before she left Washington on Sunday.
 The launches contribute to a record level of missile testing this year.

+Before going to the DMZ, Harris met with South Korean President Yoon Suk Yeol at his office in Seoul and praised the alliance between the countries as a “linchpin of security and prosperity.”
+Yoon, a conservative who took office in May, called her visit “another turning point” in strengthening ties.

+Harris and Yoon were expected to discuss the growing North Korean nuclear threats and the U.S. commitments to defend the South.
+They were also expected to discuss expanding economic and technology partnerships and repairing recently strained ties between Seoul and Tokyo to strengthen their trilateral cooperation with Washington in the region.

-Harris was traveling to Seoul after three days in Tokyo, where she denounced North Korea’s “illicit weapons program” during a speech on an American destroyer at a naval base.
-She was in Tokyo to attend the state funeral of former Japanese Prime Minister Shinzo Abe.
+Harris earlier spent three days in Tokyo, where she denounced North Korea’s “illicit weapons program” during a speech on an American destroyer at a naval base and attended the state funeral of former Japanese Prime Minister Shinzo Abe.

 In Washington, White House press secretary Karine Jean-Pierre said the latest missile tests would not deter Harris from the DMZ and that she wanted to demonstrate America’s “rock-solid commitment” to regional security.